icy/pacapt/README.md

 from its components, please make sure you use a correct branch.
 See `CONTRIBUTING.md` for details.

-## Installation notes for distribution maintainer
+## Installation from Pival81 repository

 @Pival81 creates specification to build packages on various Linux distributions (CentOS, Debian, Fedora, OpenSUSE, RHEL, Ubuntu).